The translation of this document is outdated.

 related to activities of the relevant local government;

-8) accumulate, utilise and preserve, until transfer to the
+8) accumulate, use and preserve, until transfer to the State

-State archives, documents created in the course of local
+archives, documents created in the course of local government

 To ensure the performance of their functions, local

-governments in cases prescribed by law shall issue binding
+governments in cases specified in law shall issue binding

 regulations.